Asian-American women must learn to deal with their dual identies

 “Barbie dolls all come in blond and blue eyes and I really remember distinctively I took my mom’s mascara and dyed her hair black,” Wang laughs.
 “That was not a good idea.
 My mom was not all that happy either.
 She was like ‘my mascara, your Barbie -two things completely gone.'”

 Wang’s experience is not an unusual one.
 Born as an Asian-American from immigrant parents, Wang – and other Asians – realize their bi-cultural identities while growing up.
 What is it like to be brought up in the United States, but born to immigrant parents?
 What kind of awareness does being brought up in two cultures bring?
-Four Bryn Mawr College undergraduates hong-kong-flagshared their experiences of growing up as Asian-Americans.
+Four Bryn Mawr College undergraduates shared their experiences of growing up as Asian-Americans.

 Wang’s parents, who were born in Hong Kong, came to the states for college in mid 1970’s.
 Wang was born in Philadelphia attended a Catholic elementary school on weekdays and Chinese school on weekends.
 Except Wang and one African-American girl, the rest of the students at her Catholic elementary school had brown hair, hazel